 Why you should never ignore IBS

-Irritable bowel syndrome.
-IBS.
+Irritable Bowel Syndrome.
 What is that anyway?

 The problem is that IBS does progress!